Campus

 Biography

-From the basis of this textual study, she examines domestic and temple building in the modern period, in both South Asia and its diaspora.
-There are strong connections to be drawn between the procedures taught in the early records that she treats and those followed in modern construction.
-It is notable that building theory has been enduring and consistent.
+Libbie Mills’ principal research interest is in the instruction found in the texts of vāstuśāstra, śilpaśāstra and tantra on the creation and management of materials of worship (temples and deity figures).
+From the basis of this textual study, she examines the production and ongoing maintenance of such materials right up to the modern period, in both South Asia and its diaspora.
+There are strong connections to be drawn between the procedures taught in the early records that she treats and those followed in modern creation.
+It is notable that building and artistic theory has been enduring and consistent.